tudelft/autoGDMplus/README.md

-# AutoGDM2
+# AutoGDM+
 ### Automated Pipeline for 3D Gas Dispersal Modelling and Environment Generation

-This repository contains the code of AutoGDM2 based on the same concepts as [AutoGDM](https://github.com/tudelft/AutoGDM/).
+This repository contains the code of AutoGDM+ based on the same concepts as [AutoGDM](https://github.com/tudelft/AutoGDM/).
 Please fully read this before proceeding.

 ## Required
 - Tested on `Ubuntu 20.04 LTS`